datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

-nearly as may be possible, to the ethical restrictions imposed on judges in Illinois, and provided further that no party shall be estopped from challenging an arbitrator for non-compliance with the foregoing criteria by reason of such party’s having participated in the process of selecting the arbitrator.
-The arbitrators’ ruling shall be binding and conclusive upon the parties hereto to the fullest extent permitted by law.
+nearly as may be possible, to the ethical restrictions imposed on judges in Illinois, and provided further that no party shall be estopped from challenging an arbitrator for non-compliance with the foregoing criteria by reason of such party's having participated in the process of selecting the arbitrator.
+The arbitrators' ruling shall be binding and conclusive upon the parties hereto to the fullest extent permitted by law.
 Any arbitration shall occur in Chicago, Illinois, and judgment upon the award rendered may be entered in any court having jurisdiction